tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/iOS 接入指南/SDK 集成_intl_en.md

 /**
 @brief   //Callback for TPNS registration
 @param deviceToken   //`Device Token` generated by APNs
-@param xgToken   // Token generated by TPNS, which needs to be used during message push.
+@param xgToken   // token generated by TPNS, which needs to be used during message push.
 TPNS maintains the mapping relationship between this value and the device token generated by APNs
 @param error   //Error message.
 If `error` is `nil`, the push service has been successfully registered
 @note TPNS SDK1.2.6.0+
 */